CHAIRPERSON – Andrew Sunter

 TREASURER – T. Jason Hennig

 Jason has sat on the Board of Directors and held the role of Treasurer since March of 2015.
-Jason is legal counsel with FortisAlberta Inc. and prior to that role was a litigation lawyer with a large private firm in Calgary.
+Jason is a commercial litigation lawyer with Burnet, Duckworth and Palmer LLP, and prior to that role was a legal counsel with FortisAlberta Inc.

 VICE CHAIR - John R. Law